Jack-Camas/NomNom-App/readme.md

 * ...

 ### 2. Screen Archetypes

-Login Screen
-User can login
-Registration Screen

-User can create a new account
-Stream

-User can view a feed of photos
-User can double tap a photo to like
-Creation

-User can post a new photo to their feed
-Search

-User can search for other users
-User can follow/unfollow another user

 - [ ] [Splash Screen]
 * Short splash screen every time the app opens